Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 This article covers the main user preference *media features* defined by **Media Queries Level 5**, their use cases, browser support considerations, and best practices for implementing, testing, and auditing them.

 *Key takeaway:* the *media features* presented in this article are defined by the **CSS Media Queries Level 5** specification.
 However, browser support varies across browsers and platforms.
-While their use is not explicitly required by **WCAG**, **RGAA**, or **EN 301 549**, they are considered a best practice for designing interfaces that adapt to user preferences.
+While their use is not explicitly required by **WCAG**, **RGAA**, or **EN 301 549** (although they may contribute to meeting certain criteria), they are considered a best practice for designing interfaces that adapt to user preferences.

 ## Why were these media features introduced?